Strategies for Leadership – Learning to have real impact

 What was the reality of doing an executive development program with women only?

-Compared to other programs I have done, the coaching was very professional.
+Compared to other leadership programs I have done, the executive coaching was very professional.
 The coach went the extra mile to personalize the experience for me.

 What happened after Strategies for Leadership?